liminghao0914/PartFlow/README.md

 - Check that the path to the script or environment is correct.

 - If the project uses a database, make sure the database is running and properly configured.
+Please refer to [user-component-dataset](https://github.com/liminghao0914/user-component-dataset) for more information.

 - Make sure the project has the right permissions to access the required files and directories.